curtismceachen/Skate-Spotter/README.md

 ## Skate Spotter

-This app is something I am continuing to add to, and is designed to allow skateboarders to share skateboard spots, whether it be a handrail, set of stairs, or ledge for example, with the rest of the skateboarding community.
+This app is something I'm continuing to add to, and is designed to allow skateboarders to share skateboard spots, whether it be a handrail, set of stairs, or ledge for example, with the rest of the skateboarding community.
 This way, when someone is in a new city and looking to get their shred on, they can simply open Skate Spotter and check for local skate spots.

 #### Technologies Used